postguild/postguild/src/pages/2019-pay-study.md

 Merit raises went to these groups in the following percentages, compared to the percentages they make up in commercial:

-- White men: 17 percent of merit raises vs. 18 percent of employees
+- White men: 17.1 percent of merit raises vs. 18 percent of employees
-- White women: 25.5 percent of merit raises vs. 29.8 percent of employees
+- White women: 23.6 percent of merit raises vs. 29.8 percent of employees
-- Black men: 21.2 percent of merit raises vs. 19.7 percent of employees
-- Black women: 24.5 percent of merit raises vs. 17.8 percent of employees
-- Asian men: 3.1 percent of merit raises vs. 2.3 percent of employees
-- Asian women: 3.7 percent of merit raises vs. 5.1 percent of employees
-- Hispanic or Latino men: 1.7 percent of merit raises vs. 1.7 percent of employees
-- Hispanic or Latino women: 1.5 percent of merit raises vs. 2.4 percent of employees
-- Other men: 0 percent of merit raises vs. 1.2 percent of employees
+- Men of color: 27.1 percent of merit raises vs. 24.9 percent of employees
-- Other women: 1.7 percent of merit raises vs. 2 percent of employees
+- Women of color: 31.9 percent of merit raises vs. 27.3 percent of employees

 ### ADDITIONAL ANALYSIS